ocsf/ocsf-docs/FAQs/README.md

 including some open ones like
 STIX, OSSEM, and the Sigma taxonomy.
-The challenge to date is that none of these have become widely adopted by products for logging and event purposes, and thus they require a lot of manual work to get value from.
+The challenge to date is that none of these models have become widely adopted by practitioners for logging and event purposes, and thus it requires a lot of manual work in order to derive value.
+This poses a challenge to
-It causes many issues when it comes to detection engineering, threat hunting, and analytics development, not to mention AI – as Rob Thomas said,
+detection engineering, threat hunting, and analytics development, not to mention AI – as Rob Thomas said,